Equipment available to rent:

 https://www.youtube.com/watch?v=Q3VBh5IN9kM

-Dew Drop Drill Seeder ($40/day fee):
+Dew Drop Drill Seeder and/or 48" Cultipacker ($50/day fee):

 The Dew Drop Drill seeder is an excellent cultivation and conservation tool.
 The drill plants seeds across a 3 foot width at random utilizing drop chutes.
 This results in a no rows natural seed placement.
 No-till seeding can reduce the loss of seed to predation and germination failure, increasing yields.
 Another benefit of the Dew Drop Drill is it reduces erosion and maintains soil structure essential for maximizing water holding capacity.
 The drill is operated by a deep cycle 12v battery mounted in the rear of the drill.
 Attached is a 15ft remote control switch that engages/disengages the seed boxes, as well as lift and lower the disks.
 This drill does NOT require the use of hydraulics.
 The drill can be pulled by any small tractor, UTV, or ATV (recommend 400cc or larger) and utilizes a 1 and 7/8ths inch ball hitch.
 JSWCD provides a utility trailer to transport the drill.
+OPTIONAL: A 48" tow behind cultipacker is also a great tool to utilize in conjuction with the cultipacker.

 Dew Drop Drill Specs: